lh1858/lh1858msu/content/_index.md

           date_start: '2017-03-01'
           date_end: '2019-07-01'
           description: |2-
+            * Collaborated with system-wide healthcare departments among 7 hospital campuses to assess their current processes using Lean Six Sigma, further identifying opportunities in reducing non-value-added activities, optimizing staffing and appointment scheduling, and analyzing monthly performance reports.
-            * Collaborated with system-wide healthcare departments among 7 hospital campuses to assess their current processes using Lean Six Sigma, further identify opportunities in reducing non-value-added activities, optimizing staffing and appointment scheduling, and analyzing monthly performance reports.
+       * Collaborated with system-wide healthcare departments among 7 hospital campuses to assess their current processes using Lean Six Sigma, further identifying opportunities in reducing non-value-added activities, optimizing staffing and appointment scheduling, and analyzing monthly performance reports.

         - title: Lean Six Sigma Program Teaching Assistant
           company: The State University of New York at Binghamton